Board of Directors

 Judy McDonald is a long time community volunteer.
 Her current civic involvements are on the boards of The National Conflict Resolution Center, the Arts District at Liberty Station, RISE, and the Parker Foundation.
 She is the widow of Alex McDonald, an Appellate Court justice, the mother of four daughters, and the grandmother of seven grandchildren.

-Hugh Mehan is Professor Emeritus of Sociology and Education at UCSD, appointments that link his commitments to research and practice.
-He started the Teacher Education Program at UCSD and directed that Program from 1972 until 1998, when he became the founding director of the Center for Research on Educational Equity, Access, and Teaching Excellence.
-CREATE coordinates efforts at UCSD to improve the academic preparation of under represented students through partnerships with K-12 schools and the Preuss School, UCSD’s on-campus model charter school.
-His most recent book, In the Front Door, discusses his research on the political origins, culture, and organization of The Preuss School and Gompers Preparatory Academy in their efforts to provide an excellent and equitable education to under represented youth.
+Hugh “Bud” Mehan is Professor Emeritus of Sociology and Education at UCSD.
+He started and directed the Teacher Education Program at UCSD from 1972 until 1998.
+In 1998, he became the founding director of the Center for Research on Educational Equity, Access, and Teaching Excellence (CREATE), which coordinates efforts at UCSD to improve the academic preparation of under- represented students through partnerships with K-12 schools and the Preuss School, UCSD’s on-campus model charter school.
+Bud’s service on the DEEP board is consistent with his long-term commitment to improving education in southeastern San Diego.